yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. DirectQuery-Dual-Import/README.md

    <img width="600" src="./images/01-1.png" alt="Azure Databricks connection" />

 > [!TIP]
 > It is always a good practice to parameterize your connections.
 This really helps ease out the development expeience as you can dynamically connect to any Databricks SQL warehouse.
 For details on how to paramterize your connection string you can refer to [this](/01.%20Connecting%20Power%20BI%20to%20Databricks%20SQL%20using%20Parameters) article.

-## 2. Performance with different storage modes for dimension table
-In the next section we will compare different storage modes and showcase which storage mode is a good fit for dimension table.
-There are two common query patterns for dimension tables:
-1. Retrieving values for slicers/filters.
-2. Aggregation on fact tables using dimension data.

-For our testing scenario we use a **Small** Pro SQL Warehouse and we will create report with both query pattterns highlighted above.

 ### 2.1.
 Data Model
 1. Open Power BI Desktop, create a new report.